API Reference#

 Parameters:

-• local_only (bool) – If True, only get names from `local_path, otherwise from local_path and central_path.
+• include_central (bool) – If False, only get names from `local_path, otherwise from local_path and central_path.
+If in local-project mode, this flag is ignored.

 Return type: